-PoemTalk is available on ITunes.
-Just go into your ITunes music store, type "PoemTalk" into the searchbox at the upper right, and click on "subscribe."
-After that, each new episode of PoemTalk will automatically load.
+The podcast series "PoemTalk" is now available on iTunes.
+Just go into your ITunes music store and, in the search box, type "PoemTalk."
+Then click "subscribe" and each new episode will automatically load.

 Maurice Diamont survived the holocaust and, after liberation from the camps, came to the U.S.